-When discussing the AHT(Average Handle Time), we did mention examples where by mishandling calls, a center could reduce their AHT while ending up with increased call volumes and in effect negating the results of their efficiency efforts.
-The reason behind the increased call volumes can be traced back to lack of complete (satisfactory) resolution of the calls.
-If a customer does not receive full resolution to his or her satisfaction, the chances are that this customer will make a repeat call in order to gain that resolution which results in increased call volumes and the overall operating costs.
+When discussing the AHT(Average Handle Time), you must remember that a center could reduce their AHT while ending up with increased call volumes and in effect negating the results of their efficiency efforts.
+The reason behind the increased call volumes can be traced back to a lack of complete (satisfactory) resolution of the calls.
+If a customer does not receive a full resolution to his or her satisfaction, the chances are that this customer will make a repeat call in order to gain that resolution which results in increased call volumes and the overall operating costs.
 This factor of repeat calls regarding the same issue or topic when defined as a percentage of all calls received is referred to as FCR or First Contact Resolution.

 Quality Listening and Quality Score

 Based on such document and definitions a quality Scoring form can easily be developed.
-Quality scoring form is then used within the quality listening process to measure and score individual calls and CSRs.
+The quality scoring form is then used within the quality listening process to measure and score individual calls and CSRs.
 Although the numbers and procedure for listening and scoring calls are varied from organization to organization, the single success factor is on-going consistency.
-Quality listening cannot be a one time activity.
+Quality listening cannot be a one-time activity.

 While individual quality reports for each agent can be included in their performance measurements and be used for coaching and training, at the center level the results must be combined, analyzed and acted upon in order to increase the call quality (as a result increasing customer satisfaction and enhancing the relationship while reducing the overall operating costs).